 Also, have a look at How does a Hedge Fund Work?How Does A Hedge Fund Work?A Hedge Fund is an investment vehicle that pools money from investors & uses a fund manager to operate it and gain maximum returns for them.
 It utilizes different trading techniques & might specialize in real estate, trade junk bonds, & “long-only” equities etc.

 Hedge Fund Interview Question#8 – How does the NAV get calculated?

-Answer: The calculation involves total of the market values of all the securities held by the fund.
+Answer: The calculation involves the total of the market values of all the securities held by the fund.
 Thus,

 Futures (Long and Short) = Futures Price * Lot size * Number of Contracts

 Options bought = Options premium paid * Lot size * Number of Contracts